jjti/personal-site/content/blog/2018-07-18-FF-1/index.md

 ## Future

-The models right now are uber-simplistic.
-Given that the majority of their predictive power comes duplicating "what the player got the year before," they also are not that useful.
+The models are uber-simplistic.
+Given that their predictive power comes duplicating what the player got the year before, they are hardely useful.
 But it's also just a first draft approach.
 In the future, I'll try to incorporate additional information.

 The easiest approach would be to incorporate "expert opinions" -- adding in draft predictions from ESPN, NFL, CBS, etc. This is the most conventional approach (see: [fantasyfootballnerd.com](https://www.fantasyfootballnerd.com/), [fantasyfootballanalytics.net](https://fantasyfootballanalytics.net/), [fantasypros.com](https://www.fantasypros.com/)) and is also the most robust, according to [Fantasy Football Analytics](http://fantasyfootballanalytics.net/2017/03/best-fantasy-football-projections-2017.html).
 This makes sense, since the results of accumulating everyone's predictions is something like that of a meta-analysis.